signlanguagetech/website/README.md

 ## Contact

-For any questions or feedback, please contact me at [signlanguagetech@gmail.com](mailto:signlanguagetech@gmail.com).
+For any questions or feedback, please contact us at [signlanguagetech@gmail.com](mailto:signlanguagetech@gmail.com).